Agnes de Valence: Second and Third Marriages and Death

 Agnes was swiftly remarried to Scottish magnate Hugh de Balliol, the son of John I de Balliol.
 The marriage remained childless.
 Balliol died in Palestine in 1271.

-In the 1270s, she was married to Jean d'Avesnes, Lord of Beaumont who died in 1283.
+By the 1270s, she was married to Jean d'Avesnes, Lord of Beaumont who died in 1283.
 By him she got four children, two sons and two daughters.
 She died about five to six years before her third husband.